 - Child or Adolescent Nutritionist: With the epidemic of childhood obesity in the US, it is more important than ever to help people develop healthy eating habits from a young age.
 You could make anywhere from $42,530 to $93,640 per year.

 - Biomedical Researcher: Nutrition is an important factor in the development of medicine.
 You could make anywhere from $49,020 to $159,680 per year.

-We’ve compiled some of our favorite careers, but this degree does provide you broad skills to work in a variety of nutrition and health-related jobs, which will likely allow you to draw an excellent salary while helping others to lead healthy lives.
+We’ve compiled some of our favorite careers, but this degree does provide you with broad skills to work in a variety of nutrition and health-related jobs, which will likely allow you to draw an excellent salary while helping others to lead healthy lives.
 The best careers are those that pay well AND let you feel fulfilled by giving something back.
 And again, you don’t need to know right now which job you want.
+Also, after gaining adequate experience, and establishing a name, you can even practice privately.
 These are just some of the possibilities you can choose from.

 Cost and Tuition

 Cost and tuition vary from school to school, and you’ll want to speak with each of your prospective schools directly.
 Fortunately, online schools are generally more affordable than their in-person counterparts.
 Adult-friendly colleges understand that you want to save, balancing familial commitment with given economic uncertainty and rising inflation, and so they could even help you with financial aid if you’re eligible.
 These little count a lot and are something worth considering when making a choice.
 You’ll definitely want to speak to a few schools, and OnlineDegree.com can help you with that.

 Q: Do I need to know what job I want before I start a master’s program in nutrition?

 A: No!
 A master’s in nutrition could prepare you for a wide variety of careers.
 You certainly don’t need to know what job you want today.

 Q: Will I make more money with a master’s in nutrition?